 - Undergraduate Research Assistant Program (URAP): a new pilot program funding research assistants to work on faculty research projects

-- Humanities Research Workshops (HRW): a new program designed to help students in the humantiies and creative arts learn to get involved in research in their fields
+- Humanities Research Workshops (HRW): a new program designed to help students in the humanities and creative arts learn to get involved in research in their fields

 In addition, the Office of the Provost runs the Undergraduate Research Symposium in which many of our students participate regularly.

-For more information or for any specific questions, feel free to contact the Director of Graduate Studies in Art History or the Coordinator/Advisors for the various grant programs.
+For more information or for any specific questions, feel free to contact the Coordinator/Advisors for the various grant programs.